Application Process Overview

 Developing the Travel Experience for your Course

-- For those developing a Travel Learning Courses, the OWU Connection / IOCP Office has resources to help you: Menu of Services (PDF)
+- For those developing a Travel Learning Courses, the OWU Connection / IOCP Office has many resources to help you.
+Please see: Menu of Services (PDF)

 - Using a “Travel Services Provider” (TSP) to organize travel, lodging and other arrangements for a Travel Learning Course allows the faculty member to focus on instruction.
 OWU faculty have used TSP's for many courses.
 Please contact the OWU Connection office for a list of TSP's that other faculty have recommended.